mlsmzk/uxd-2022-03/little-trees/jekyll_modules/design_refinement_phase/design_refinement.md

 ### What questions do you have now about your project (i.e., are there things you would like to investigate)?
 What shortcomings are you aware of?
-1. In what ways can we make our platform more accommodating especially to those users who might have certain physical limitations.
-Is it okay to just assume that all our intended users are able and do not need accommodation or should we go ahead and think about that.
+1. In what ways can we make our platform more accommodating especially to those users who might have certain physical limitations?
+Is it okay to just assume that all our intended users are able and do not need accommodation or should we go ahead and think about that?
 2. How can every user feel represented accurately especially during the onboarding process?
 This is because the feedback we got insinuates that the grouping of personas was biased and had some negative connotations attached to our descriptions.
 As a result, users would refrain from associating with the descriptions (even though we are right about shopping behavior).
 3. Are there possible ways to ensure that users understand what symbols–like leaves–insinuate without having to give exhaustive instructions on what each of them means?
 4. To what extend should the group consider the feedback that we got from peers?
 Is the group allowed to choose what to implement and what to leave as it currently is or should all the feedback received be implemented?